You may be asking yourself, is it weird to go to a concert alone? The answer is definitely no!

 If you're an introvert, don't feel you have to say a few words to strangers around you to make the experience more enjoyable.
 If you don't feel comfortable, you don't need to be talking to anyone at the event unless it's someone working there.

 Don't feel bad if you don't make a friend there.
 Don't feel bad if you don't even want to make a friend there.
+It's really about the concert experience and the artist you are supporting.

 On the other end, it can be fun to bond with strangers when you are out enjoying a common interest.
 It can feel very natural at times, so there's no need to avoid it on purpose if people are naturally drawn to speak or interact with you.